JeffDeCola/jeffCoin/architecture.md

 Transaction are at the heart of jeffCoin, allowing the transfer of value (jeffCoins) from one jeffCoin Address to another.
 A transaction request comes from the wallet which holds the private key.
+The Private Key is needed to create a signature.
 All transaction requests are broadcast to the entire Network before it is validated.
 Each Node does its own Proof of Work (PoW).

 The transactions are stored in the block using the